barryCFlynn/Luxe_TimePieces/README.md

 ## Pages and Sections

-Each section below is a collapsing menu that holds the page features, challenges and testing results.
-Expand each section as needed.
+Each section below is a collapsing menu that holds the page features, challenges and testing results, expand each section as needed.

 <details>
 <summary>Header & Footer</summary>

-- Header
+##  Header
 * It is featured and fixed on all pages.
-    * used flexbox and position the logo and nav bar.
+* Used flexbox and position the logo and nav bar.
 * The Logo was a free design found online (See Credits for references) but modified to fit in the company name and also serves as another link to the home page.
 * Includes links to the Home Page, Buy Page, Sell Page, and About Page.
 * It is identical in design across the pages.
 * Allows easy navigation from page to page.

     <img src="assets/images/README-images/header.png" alt="Description">

-    Challenges
+##  Challenges
+Learning the use of Flexbox to manage the layout of the elements which also served to be responsive.
+But ran into a issue below 610px width where the nav bar would break the header.
+Used Media Queries to change the flex direction to column and moved nav bar from a list to a row.
+Had to reduce font size lower screen resolutions with media queries.

-- Footer
+## Footer

 * Nav bar to add additional navigation options.
 * Links to the social media for Luxe TimePieces will open in a new tab to allow easy navigation for the user.
-    * Copyright information
+* Copyright information - Text generated by Chat GPT
 * Trust Hostess section - this is is a fake company modelled off Trust Pilot and the code was contributed.
 * Payment options in the form of SVG images and hover provides text of the option

     <img src="assets/images/README-images/footer.png" alt="Description">

+##  Challenges
+Learning the use of Flexbox to manage the layout of the elements which also served to be responsive.
+But there were far more elements to manage and ended up breaking the footer in multiple logical flexbox's.
+I also learned of SVG files and thought they provided an nice addition as a Accepted Payment method information.

 </details>

 ---